 Show Your Work

-Individual currently enrolled SAIC student artists are invited to submit an application to show their work in a group exhibition at Sullivan Galleries organized by Graduate Curatorial Assistants in the Department of Exhibitions.
-Applications are reviewed by the Exhibitions Committee, which is comprised of appointed faculty members and student representatives.
-On average, around 100 portfolios are submitted each year, with five to fifteen artists selected for the group show that will take place in summer 2020.
+The Department of Exhibitions and Exhibitions Studies is now accepting Individual Artist Applications from students to show their work in a group exhibition at the SAIC Galleries in Summer 2021.
+Individual currently enrolled SAIC student artists are invited to submit an application to show their work in a group exhibition at SAIC Galleries.
+Applications are reviewed by the Exhibitions Committee, which is comprised of appointed faculty members.
+On average, around 100 portfolios are submitted each year, with five to ten artists selected for the group show that will take place in summer 2021.

-Note: selected artists must be available in Chicago to install their work June 18 – July 9, 2020.
+Note: Selected artists must be available in Chicago to install their work June 7 – 11, 2021.

 Please refer to application instructions: